 Clinical Rotations and Continuity Clinic

 This is our flagship rotation, with an amazing patient population and disease mix.
-There are 4 teams, each comprised of an R3, 2 interns, 1 attending, 2 third-year year medical students, and usually a fourth-year medical student.
+There are four teams, each comprised of an R3, two interns, one attending, two 3rd-year medical students, and usually a 4th-year medical student.
 The interns and residents work days only on this rotation, and take Day Call every 4th day – admitting up to 4 patients before 4 pm.

-No shift is longer than 16 hours for any member of the team and there is always a senior resident (either the R2 or R3) to lead the team during the day.
+No shift is longer than 16 hours for any member of the team and there is always a senior resident to lead the team during the day.
 Discharge planners are assigned to each team, which is very helpful.

 The majority of patients admitted on this service come through our very busy Emergency Department, but we also get tertiary referrals from other hospitals in the Central Valley and Northern California areas.
 The supervising faculty are primarily hospitalists and general internists who are very experienced at inpatient care.
 They are wonderful clinical mentors and great role models of clinician-educators.

 UC Davis is one of only 41 nationally recognized National Cancer Institute Comprehensive Cancer Centers.
-The inpatient Heme-Onc service cares for patients seen at the Cancer Center as well as those admitted through the ER with new cancer diagnoses or complications of cancer.
+The inpatient Heme-Onc service cares for patients seen at the Cancer Center, patients admitted through the ER with new cancer diagnoses or complications of cancer, and transfers from other facilities for our extensive services (e.g. acute leukemia patients).
 For educational reasons, interns do not care for our bone marrow transplant patients or routine chemotherapy patients.
 These are handled by the fellows and faculty separately.

 This service is staffed by four interns, two fellows, one hospitalist attending and one Hematology-Oncology attending.
 The interns share admissions daily until 5 PM under the supervision of our outstanding Hematology-Oncology fellows.
 There is no overnight call, as patients are covered by the UC Night Float intern.
 There is a separate teaching attending that teaches a didactic curriculum through several seminar sessions each week.